Explore

 Scream 2 (1997)

-In the same manner that the first Scream movie reinvigorated the slasher genre, the second Scream movie help to invigorate sequels to the slasher genre.
+In the same manner that the first Scream movie reinvigorated the slasher genre a year earlier, the second Scream movie help to invigorate sequels to the slasher genre.
+Except that now, these groups of movie installments were being called franchises.
+With the benefit being that movie goers didn't consider themselves fans of just one particular film, now they were fans of an entire film franchise.

-Now movie companies felt an obligation to pump out chapter after chapter of a franchise with more of a guarantee that "fans of the franchise" will still flock to see 'em.
-And whenever a certain chapter in the series hits a lull, all you have to do is "reboot" the series with a new first chapter, and start all over again.
+As a result, movie companies now felt an obligation to pump out chapter after chapter of a franchise with more of a guarantee that "fans of the franchise" will still flock to see 'em even if the any of the follow-ups fail to meet the standard that was set from the first one.
+And whenever a certain chapter in the series hits a lull, all the company has to do is "reboot" the series with a new first chapter and start the process all over again.

-Yep, we live in a time when science fiction films are expected to be star-faring vehicles of blockbusting escapism more than cosmic catalysts for provoking thought.
+Unfortunately for the genre, we live in a time when science fiction films are expected more to be star-faring vehicles of blockbusting escapism more than they are as cosmic catalysts for provoking thought.
 And the truth is, it was for the latter that the genre was invented in the first place.

 Gattaca is a film that goes back to the roots of what fiction written through the use of futuristic fantasy was originally dreamt for.